 \section{Abstract}

 {We consider bootstrap percolation and diffusion in sparse random graphs with fixed degrees, constructed by configuration model.
-Every node has two states: it is either active or inactive.
-We assume that to each node is assigned a nonnegative (integer) threshold.
-The diffusion process is initiated by a subset of nodes with threshold zero which consists of initially activated nodes, whereas every other node is inactive.
-Subsequently, in each round, if an inactive node with threshold $\theta$ has at least $\theta$ of its neighbours activated, then it also becomes active and remains so forever.
-This is repeated until no more nodes become activated.
-The main result of this paper provides a central limit theorem for the final size of activated nodes.
-Namely, under suitable assumptions on the degree and threshold distributions, we show that the final size of activated nodes has asymptotically Gaussian fluctuations.
+Every vertex has two states: it is either active or inactive.
+We assume that to each vertex is assigned a nonnegative (integer) threshold.
+The diffusion process is initiated by a subset of vertices with threshold zero which consists of initially activated vertices, whereas every other vertex is inactive.
+Subsequently, in each round, if an inactive vertex with threshold $\theta$ has at least $\theta$ of its neighbours activated, then it also becomes active and remains so forever.
+This is repeated until no more vertices become activated.
+The main result of this paper provides a central limit theorem for the final size of activated vertices.
+Namely, under suitable assumptions on the degree and threshold distributions, we show that the final size of activated vertices has asymptotically Gaussian fluctuations.

 {\bf Keywords:} Contagion, bootstrap percolation, central limit theorem, sparse random graphs.

 }